Surfaces of constant principal-curvatures ratio in isotropic geometry: Channel surfaces

 To proceed, we need an isotropic analog of Lemma~\ref{l-characteristic} above.

 \begin{lemma} Consider a characteristic $c(t)$ of an isotropic channel surface $C$.
-Let $r(t)$ be the radius of the isotropic sphere $S(t)$ that touches $C$ along $c(t)$.
+Let $r(t)$ be the radius of the isotropic sphere $S(t)$ that \bluevar{is tangent to} $C$ along~$c(t)$.
 Then $c(t)$ is an isotropic principal curvature line on $C$ and the isotropic principal curvature along $c(t)$ is $1/r(t)$.
 If $r'(t) \ne 0$ then $c(t)$ is an elliptic isotropic circle.
 If $r(t)=\mathrm{const}$ then for some $t$ the curve $c(t)$ is a parabolic isotropic circle. \end{lemma}

 \begin{proof} Since $c(t)$ is an isotropic principal curvature line of $S(t)$, then by the isotropic Joachimsthal theorem \cite[Section~36]{strubecker:1942a}, it is an isotropic principal curvature line of $C$.